Julie789/Team3Inquisitors/ProjectWorkPlan.md

 * **_R SCRIPT_**
 * **_R PLOTS_**
 * **_GIT REPOSITORY PACKAGE_**
 This activity involves making sure that the required documents are all uploaded to the Git repository. the required documents are
-1. Readme.md
+    + Readme.md
-2. HTML document with R scripts and R Plots
+    + HTML document with R scripts and R Plots
-3. Analysis and plotting script in R
+    + Analysis and plotting script in R
-4. Audience Profile
+    + Audience Profile
-5. A summary report
+    + A summary report
-6. Presentation slides
+    + Presentation slides

 * **_PROJECT PRESENTATION_**
 A final presentation of the complete project has to presented.
 This presentation addresses the following points
-1. Why the questions are important
+    + Why the questions are important
-2. Who should care
+    + Who should care
-3. Where the data comes from
+    + Where the data comes from
-4. How you use it
+    + How you use it
-5. the limitations of the data
+    + The limitations of the data
-6. Interpretation of the data
+    + Interpretation of the data
-7. What decesions should be made based on your analysis
+    + What decesions should be made based on your analysis

 ### ROLES AND RESPONSIBILITIES :
 * **_PROOF READER_**